alfawal/LoA/README.md

 ## Description

-LoA: League of Archive is a CLI tool to scape League of Legends champions analyzed stats from OP.GG <!--, U.GG-->and BLITZ.GG into XLSX, CSV, JSON or TXT files and to visualize the gathered data.
+LoA: League of Archive is a CLI tool to scape League of Legends champions analyzed stats from OP.GG <!--, U.GG-->and BLITZ.GG into XLSX, CSV, JSON or TXT files and to visualize the gathered data and export it as PNG.

 ## Video Demo